Mikesch-mp/icingaweb2-module-grafana/README.md

 Grafana (>= 4.1)

 InfluxDB or any other valid data source

 ## Installation

-Just extract this to your Icinga Web 2 module folder in a folder called grafana.
+* Extract this to your Icinga Web 2 module folder in a folder called grafana.

-(Configuration -> Modules -> grafana -> enable).
+* Enable the module (Configuration -> Modules -> grafana -> enable).
+* Configure the module and save configuration (Configuration -> Modules -> grafana -> Configuration).

-Import the 2 json files into your Grafana server.
-The default dashboard must be named 'icinga2-default'!.
+* With InfluxDB Datasource: Import the 2 json files into your Grafana server.
+The default dashboard must be named 'icinga2-default'.

+__*If you use Graphite or other datasources, you have to edit the 2 dashboards metric queries, or create new dashboards!__

 ## Configuration